This article details recommendations for optimizing your use of Alibaba Cloud Table Store.

 , and then splicing, produces the following optimized table:

-If the total data size for all rows in a single Partition Key exceeds 1 GB, you can splice multiple Primary Key columns to form a Partition Key to minimize the data size of an individual Primary Key.
-When splicing the Partition Key, the following should be noted:
+If the total data size for all rows in a single partition key value exceeds 10 GB, you can splice multiple primary key columns to form a partition key to minimize the data size of an individual partition key value.
+When splicing the partition key, note the following:

-When choosing the Primary Key columns to splice, be sure that the original rows of the same Partition Key will have different Partition Keys after splicing.
+When choosing the primary key columns to splice, be sure that the original rows of the same partition key value have different partition key values after splicing.

-When splicing integer-type Primary Key columns, you can add 0s before the numbers to ensure the rows’ order remains the same.
+When splicing integer-type primary key columns, you can add zeros before the numbers to make the rows order remain the same.

-When selecting a connector, you must consider its effect on the lexicographical order of the new Partition Key.
+When selecting a connector, consider its effect on the lexicographical order of the new partition key.
 The ideal method is to select a connector with an ASCII code that is less than all other available characters.

-In the Primary Key section, it is recommended that OrderNumber is not used as the table’s Partition Key.
-Since OrderNumbers increase sequentially, purchase records will always be written in the newest OrderNumber range, meaning older OrderNumber ranges will not experience any written pressure.
-This will cause an imbalance in access pressure resulting in inefficient use of the reserved read/write throughput.
-If a sequentially increasing key value needs to be used as the Partition Key, splice a hash prefix to the Partition Key.
-In this way, the OrderNumbers will be randomly distributed throughout the table to better balance the access pressure distribution.
+In the A well-designed primary key section, we recommend that OrderNumber is not used as the table’s partition key.
+Since OrderNumbers increase sequentially, purchase records are always written in the latest OrderNumber range, meaning earlier OrderNumber ranges do not experience any written pressure.
+This causes an imbalance in access pressure resulting in inefficient use of the reserved read/write throughput.
+If a sequentially increasing key value needs to be used as the partition key, splice a hash prefix to the partition key.
+In this way, the OrderNumbers are randomly distributed throughout the table to better balance the access pressure.

 When subsequently accessing the purchase records, use the same algorithm to calculate the hash prefix of the OrderNumber to get the HashOrderNumber that corresponds to a purchase record.
-One drawback of adding a hash prefix to the Partition Key is that the originally contiguous records will be dispersed.
+One disadvantage of adding a hash prefix to the partition key is that the originally contiguous records are dispersed.
 This means that the GetRange operation cannot be used to get a range of logically consecutive records.

 When Table Store tables are split into multiple partitions, these partitions are distributed across multiple Table Store servers.
-If a batch of data is ordered by the Primary Key to be uploaded to Table Store, and the data is written in the same order, this may concentrate the written pressure on a certain partition, while the other partitions remain idle.
+If a batch of data is ordered by the primary key to be uploaded to Table Store, and the data is written in the same order, this may concentrate the written pressure on a certain partition.
+This partition may have high pressure, while the other partitions remain idle.
 This operation does not fully utilize the reserved read/write throughput and may impact the data import speed.

 To resolve this issue, use either of the following methods to increase the data import speed:

 Disrupt the original data order and then import.
-Ensure that the written data is evenly distributed across each Partition Key.
+Make sure that the written data is evenly distributed across each partition.

 Use multiple worker threads for parallel data import.
 Split a large data set into multiple smaller sets.
-The worker threads will then randomly select a smaller set to import.
+The worker threads then randomly selects a smaller set to import.

-Mismanaged time sensitive data can become an issue.
-Using the previous example of student transaction records, some purchase records may have a higher access probability as applications frequently query the latest record, as well as process and compile statistics based on the latest records.
+Mismanaged time sensitive data can create problems.
+Using the previous example of student transaction records, some purchase records may have a higher access probability because applications frequently query the latest record, and process and compile statistics based on the latest records.
 However, old purchase records continue to occupy storage space and become cold.
-Furthermore, if there is a large volume of cold data in a table (such as CardIDs of students no longer enrolled, yet retained in the system), the reserved read/write throughput is ineffectively utilized, and results in unbalanced access pressure across the partitions.
+If a large volume of cold data is included in a table (such as CardIDs of students no longer enrolled, yet retained in the system), the reserved read/write throughput is ineffectively utilized, and results in unbalanced access pressure across the partitions.

-To effectively manage time sensitive data, use different tables to separate cold and hot data, and set a different reserved read/write throughput for them.
+To effectively manage time sensitive data, use different tables to separate cold and hot data.
+Set a different reserved read/write throughput for each of them.
 For example, purchase records may be divided into different tables according to month, with a new table being created for each month.
 The reserved read/write throughput can then be set for each table as follows:

-- A high reserved read/write throughput can be set for the table with the latest purchase records of the current month to satisfy its access needs (that is, new purchase records have a higher chance of being queried than legacy data).
+A high reserved read/write throughput can be set for the table with the latest purchase records of the current month to satisfy its access needs (new purchase records have a higher chance of being queried than legacy data).